 There were also other men with ‘strong visions’ living in Vienna in February 1913

 If you want to know the whole story about the dark side of Vienna you can find all this unbelievable facts in one special guidebook:

-The guidebook Download Vienna Dark Walk 2013 – The Dark Side of Vienna is in many ways a different Vienna travel guide.
-Away from the tourist traps you will be guided through the dark places and royal catacombs unique for its historical importance and scary atmosphere.
+The guidebook Vienna Under the Surface 2014 is in many ways a different Vienna travel guide.
+Away from the tourist traps you will be guided through the castles, museums and music halls unique for its glance, art collections and historical importance.

 One of specialities of this book are Extra Walks for Special Interests.
-If you have special interests about Empress Elisabeth – Sisi, you can spent a day or more followed the path of that famous Empress through Vienna.
+If you have special interests about Gustav Klimt, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Sigmund Freud or Empress Elisabeth – Sisi, you can spent a day or more followed the path of those famous people through Vienna.

 Last but not least: This guide will be updated and published 2-times a year.
 If you buy the book once, you will be able to download new book version with recent information, new chapters, pictures and maps every six months without additional charge.
-The actual version is 1.7
+3nd, Updated and Revisited Edition (November 2, 2013), 418 pages.